-An e-axle combines several elements.
-The electric motor, power inverter, transmission and differential are housed in a single package.
-E-axle allows neat packaging and simplified integration in even older vehicle platforms.
+An e-axle combines electric motor, power inverter, transmission and differential in a single package.
+It allows neat packaging and simplified integration in even older vehicle platforms.
 GKN produced world`s first mass production two speed e-axle in 2014, for BMW i8.
 The development came at a time when most of the EV transmission in use was single speed.

 The initial adoption of E-axles, started as a result of growth in all wheel drive (AWD), where some premium vehicle manufacturers replaced mechanical AWD with e-AWD.
 The move was aimed at providing AWD with torque vectoring and reduced CO2 emission.
 Going forward, we believe this global trend of vehicle electrification will be a major growth driver for E-axle market.